ganastor/htpc-download-box/README.md

 Plex comes with [clients](https://www.plex.tv/apps/) in a lot of different systems (Web UI, Linux, Windows, OSX, iOS, Android, Android TV, Chromecast, PS4, Smart TV, etc.) that allow you to display and watch all your shows/movies in a nice Netflix-like UI.

 The server has transcoding abilities: it automatically transcodes video quality if needed (eg. stream your 1080p movie in 480p if watched from a mobile with low bandwidth).

+### Organizing book libraries and syncing with ebook readers through Calibre and Calibre-web

+[Calibre](https://calibre-ebook.com/) is a management solution for ebooks.
+It will manage the ebook database, enable syncing with ebook readers and management of ebook metadata.

+Calibre has an outdated interface, an alternative for that is [Calibre-web](https://github.com/janeczku/calibre-web) which is an independent project providing a fresh interface for calibre.

 ### Combine all the different GUI's in one with Organizr